rhron255/Scripto/README.md

 ```

 Will generate a python script exposing the entirety of the `os.path` module, to a script called auto_os.path.py.
-Of course you may rename this to whatever you want for your convenience,
+Of course you may rename this to whatever you want for your convenience.

 ## About the rationale